tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 {% endhighlight %}

 When activated, the `my-sql-connect` function will prompt for the password to decrypt the `my-password.el.gpg` file.
-However, it will ask for it just once and only when you active the `my-sql-connect` function so that you will have to enter the password just when you need to use it.
+However, it will ask for password just once and only when you active the `my-sql-connect` function so that you will have to enter the password just when you need to use it.